davidwrenner/aoc/README.md

 # aoc
 My solutions to [Advent of Code](https://adventofcode.com).

-### Automatic file generation
+### Configuration for automatic file generation
-Parameters in `config` must be set to run `gen.sh`.
-This script looks for existing solution files and will generate input and solution files for the earliest day in the current year without a solution file based on a predefined template.
-This allows for puzzles to be completed in sequence the day they unlock or asynchronously thereafter.
-To use for a different year, ensure the repo is setup with the minimum structure below.
+- Set the parameters in `config`
+- Run `gen.sh`.
+This script generates a new solution file for the 'next day' by copying a template file, and downloads the unique puzzle input to a corresponding input file
+  - The 'next day' is defined as the earliest, 1-indexed day in [01, 25] for which there is not already a solution file
+- Each year must be configured with the minimum skeleton below to use `gen.sh`
 ```
 aoc/
 ├─ <year>/